alexandrebobkov/ESP-Nodes/README.md

 **4-pin variant**

 The BME280 sensor board interface uses 4 pins and is 13mm by 10.5mm in size.
 The four pins are `VIN`, `GND`, `SCL` and `SDA`.
 The measured values are sent via I2C protocol.
+The I2C slave address is pre-defined and can take value either 0x76 or 0x77 BME280 Datasheet, page 32 [^4].

 ### Wiring